rfalford12/Implicit-Membrane-Energy-Function-Benchmark/README.md

 #### System software

 The test framework requires Python version 3.6+ and R version 3.6+.
-Many of the data generation steps also take advantage of high-performance computing resources.
-The default setup is configured for a conda cluster.
-The file `hpc_util` includes examples for a SLURM cluster.
-For other resource management systems, add a custom function to the `hpc_util` file and make default in the `generate_benchamrk_data` script.
+In addition, the data generation stage takes advantange of high-performance computing resources. the default setup is configured for a conda cluster.
+We also support SLURM clusters.
+For other setups, please email the author for assistance.

 #### Molecular modeling software